garrandall/popular-music-data/tracks/-i-love-you--don-t-you-forget-it-perry-como.md

 We always have a ball!

 And when you're in my arms dear
-I love you most of all . .
+I love you most of all
-In the morning an' in the evening
+In the morning and in the evening
 An' when it's cloudy or clear
 I'm in love with you, so in love with you
 Every day of the year!

-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' nun't you forget it, baby!
+I love you and nun't you forget it, baby!

-Love me too an' you won't regret it
+Love me too and you won't regret it
-Love me too an' you won't regret it
+Love me too and you won't regret it
-Love me too an' you won't regret it, baby!
+Love me too and you won't regret it, baby!

-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it
+I love you and don't you forget it
-I love you an' don't you forget it, baby!
+I love you and don't you forget it, baby!

-I love you an' don't you forget it
+I love you and don't you forget it
 That makes twenty times that I've said it
 I don't see how you can forget it now!

-I love you an' don't you forget it
+I love you and don't you forget it
 There, that's one more time that I've said it
 I don't see how you can forget it now!